Winter Activities at HCA

 Whether you prefer to ski, hike or snowshoe HCA has you covered with over 140km of trails!
 Check out our Hiking and Trails page for a more comprehensive listings of trails to explore!

 Cross Country Skiing: While HCA does not groom or maintain trails specific to cross country skiing, it doesn’t mean there aren’t a lot of great places to go!
 The trails on the south side of Christie Lake can be challenging in some areas but also very fun.
 Use the Round the Lake Trail and you’ll get to ski across the dam.
 The Reforestation and G. Donald Trails in the Dundas Valley will be of particular interest to those looking for more challenging hills.
-Users are reminded to stay on trail.
+Users are reminded to stay on the trail.

-Hiking: With over 140 km of trails, there are plenty of places to go for a hike during the winter time.
+Hiking: With over 140 km of trails, there are plenty of places to go for a hike during the wintertime.
 A reminder that trails can be icy, even under snow and caution should be used.
 You may also want to invest in some creepers for a safer trek through the trails.

 Other Winter Activities

-Ice Climbing: When the weather permits, Hamilton Conservation Authority allows use of Tiffany Falls.
+Ice Climbing: When the weather permits, Hamilton Conservation Authority allows the use of Tiffany Falls.
 Climbers must be members of the Alpine Club of Canada (ACC), or be attending an ice climbing class with OneAxe Pursuits.
 No individual ice climbing permits will be issued by the HCA.

 Winter Camping: Valens Lake offers winter camping bookings. two ways to camp in the winter.
 Can you handle the cold weather and become a winter warrior?
 You’ll never know until you try.